evolbioinfo/goalign/docs/index.md

     4. Phylip
     If none of these formats is recognized, then will exit with an error.
 Please also note that in `--auto-detect` mode, phylip format is considered as not strict.

-Output are written to stdout by default, but can be generally written to files with the `-o` option.
+Output is written to stdout by default, but can be generally written to files with the `-o` option.
 If the given output file has a `.gz` or `.xz` extension, the output is compressed accordingly.

 Command                                                     | Subcommand |        Description
 ------------------------------------------------------------|------------|-----------------------------------------------------------------------